 - End of Year Material Inventory Value

 For starters, make sure that you keep records of all material purchases made and also keep track of how much of each material was used in your products.
-Specialised craft inventory tracking software like Craftybase can make this task much easier, as it automatically calculates your material usage for everything you make and keeps track of your raw material inventory on your behalf - as of October 2016 it even generates all the numbers you need for your Schedule C automatically!
+Specialised craft inventory tracking software like Craftybase can make this task much easier, as it automatically calculates your material usage for everything you make and keeps track of your raw material inventory on your behalf - it even generates all the numbers you need for your Schedule C automatically!

 Your total COGS should include all materials and effort that went into getting your product into a saleable condition.
 For handmade businesses, this essentially can be: